👋 Now accepting new clients at Golden Collective in Golden, BC. Book Online

 • Improve emotional awareness

-• Stimulate undertoned muscles
+• Stimulate undertone muscles

 • Improve circulation and delivery of micronutrients

-• Reduce facial swelling
+• Reduce facial swelling and stimulate lymphatic drainage

-• Decrease sinus and headache pain
+• Decrease sinus congestion and headache pain

 • Ease jaw tension from clenching or grinding